meltyourface/blank/posts/Clairvoyant-channeling/Clairvoyant-Channeling-Techniques-and-Guidelines-for-Psychic-Development/index.md

 **Crystals**: Some individuals find working with crystals helpful, as each crystal has a unique energy vibration that can enhance psychic abilities.
 Popular crystals for clairvoyance include amethyst, clear quartz, and lapis lazuli.

-Tarot Cards: Tarot cards serve as valuable tools for unlocking the subconscious mind and tapping into psychic intuition.
+**Tarot Cards**: Tarot cards serve as valuable tools for unlocking the subconscious mind and tapping into psychic intuition.
 Learning to read tarot cards can help you establish a dialogue between your conscious and unconscious minds, enhancing your clairvoyant channeling.

 Challenges and Precautions